Mechanistic Independence: A Principle for Identifiable Disentangled Representations: Identifiability via Independent Mechanisms

 Intuitively, identifiability follows by exploiting the strict sparsity gap in \eqref{eq:sparsity_gap}.
 While fairly general, \Eqref{eq:sparsity_gap} is intractable to optimize in practice.
-In an experiment mirroring \citep{brady2023provably}, we investigated whether \emph{compositional contrast} $C_{\text{comp}}$ can serve as a suitable surrogate loss (as it effectively penalizes overlap) when row supports of different blocks may partially intersect (details in Appendix~\ref{sec:experimental_details}).
-Figure~\ref{fig:recon_cc_sis} indicates that this is indeed the case for small overlaps; however, the likelihood of getting trapped in local minima increases as the overlap ratio grows.

-It is worth noting that one can construct a Jacobian in which block columns share only a single row with large values, allowing $C_{\text{comp}}$ to be minimized more effectively by reducing the values in that row (thereby reducing the norm product) while tolerating small entries in place of zeros, thereby destroying disentanglement.
-Identifying more robust surrogate losses remains an open problem, which we leave for future work.
+In Section~\ref{sec:experiments} we investigate whether \emph{compositional contrast} \citep{brady2023provably} can serve as a suitable surrogate loss.